 The Body in Pain, The Making and Unmaking of the World by Elaine Scarry (1985)

-A review in the perspective of experience.
+A review within the perspective of experience.
 On my shelf for years I’ve read Scarry’s work in bits and pieces.
 Over twenty years later and it appears human understanding has changed little about the nature of pain particularly from a political leadership perspective.

 The difficulty in reading this extensive work about pain is perhaps best described by the author’s own words and that is “pain shatters language.”
 How does one adequately talk about physical pain and the emotional effects?